bcgov/entity/rfcs/rfc-load-colin-pdfs-to-doc-store.md

     - Cons
         - Need to track down which filings are handled by Jasper and which are handled by RMI
-        - Need to create a Java app and figure out how to use Java RMI to generate PDFs
+        - Need to create a Java app to communicate with RMI to generate PDFs
         - Will also need to create another service to call Jasper to generate PDFs
         - a lot of extra code and work for the same result as screenscraping with marginal performance improvements
         - might run into issues with firewalls between COLIN and modern app